-- Create a complete plan of action.
-After going through your finances and discussing repayment options, a student loan counselor will help you come up with a thorough game plan for tackling your student loan debt.
+- Coming up with your individual plan of action.
+Your student loan counselor may review your income and expenses to help you come up with a plan for managing your student loan debt.

 How much does student loan counseling cost?

 The cost of student loan counseling will vary by organization and service tier.

 - GreenPath, a nonprofit organization, offers a free initial consultation with a student loan counselor, during which you can develop a plan to pay your bills.
 For its more in-depth enhanced support plan, the fee is $200.

 - Money Management International, another nonprofit, typically charges a $99 fee for a full analysis of your financial situation and a detailed action plan.

 The rates for student loan counseling from private companies tend to be higher than the rates at nonprofit organizations.

 - Student Loan Planner charges new clients $595 to book a consultation (existing clients pay $495).

 Research the fees before signing up for student loan counseling so you know exactly what to expect.

 Although the terms are easy to mix up, student loan counseling is not the same as federal student loan entrance counseling.
 Federal student loan entrance counseling is an online process you must complete before borrowing a federal Direct Subsidized or Unsubsidized Loan or Grad PLUS Loan for the first time.